-Cancer can develop silently over many years within the body, sometimes without any noticeable symptoms.
-It may only be at an advanced stage when a person notices symptoms.
+Cancer can develop slowly over many years within the body, sometimes without a person knowing it.
+The cancer may only be at an advanced stage when a person notices symptoms.

 This article explores how long a person can have cancer without knowing and the types of cancer that may have the potential to go undetected.